Sleep induction: Warm milk

 A cup of warm milk or a milk-based drink is traditionally used for sleep induction.
 Hot chocolate is also a traditional bedtime drink but this contains high levels of xanthines (caffeine and theobromine), which are stimulants and therefore may be counterproductive.
 Also, a pinch of turmeric powder with warm milk reduces stress and induces sleep.
 The flavor of the milk can be improved by adding honey and/or vanilla.

+Aromatic plants

+Volatile compounds from aromatic plants have also been investigated for sleep-promoting effects.
+A machine-learning study of 2,391 volatiles from 991 plants identified candidate compounds, four of five of which showed sleep-promoting effects in subsequent in vivo testing.